SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * [This](https://www.youtube.com/watch?v=io4S9amExNM) video by [Not An Engineer](https://www.youtube.com/@NoEngineerHere) introduces the carriage system.
 I watched this multiple times specifically to understand how the X and Y axes are driven independently on the carraige.

-* [This](https://www.youtube.com/watch?v=3fbmguBgVPA) pushed me toward adding a robotic arm, and gave me a ough idea of what style robotic arm I could add.
+* [This](https://www.youtube.com/watch?v=3fbmguBgVPA) pushed me toward adding a robotic arm, and gave me a rough idea of what style robotic arm I could add.

 * [This](https://www.youtube.com/watch?v=MeRaYVntxMk) is a solid breakdown of the differences between serial and parallel systems.
 PATRA essentially combines both, which is why understanding this distinction matters.